openvinotoolkit/training_extensions/_sources/guide/tutorials/base/how_to_train/semantic_segmentation.rst.txt

 That's it!
 The training will return artifacts: ``weights.pth`` and ``label_schema.json``, which are needed as input for the further commands: ``export``, ``eval``,  ``optimize``,  etc.

-After that, we have the PyTorch model trained with OTX, which we can use for evaluation, export, optimization and deployment.
+After that, we have the PyTorch model trained with OpenVINO™ Training Extensions, which we can use for evaluation, export, optimization and deployment.

 ***********
 Validation